 The fall of Granada holds an important place among the many significant events that mark the latter half of the 15th century.
 It ended the eight hundred year-long Islamic presence in the Iberian Peninsula.

 It remains the most perfect example of Moorish art in its final European development.
 Within, the palace is unsurpassed for the detail of its marble pillars and arches and ceilings.
-Elements of the sun and wind are freely admitted, and the whole effect is one of the most airy lightness and grace.
+Elements of the sun and wind are freely admitted, and the whole effect is one of the airiest lightness and grace.
 Blue, red, and a golden yellow are the colour’s chiefly employed.
-The decoration consists of Arabic inscriptions, and geometrical patterns, painted tiles are largely used as paneling for the walls.
+The decoration consists of Arabic inscriptions, and geometrical patterns, painted tiles are largely used as panelling for the walls.